AACTFest 2021: Overview

-AACTFest 2021 will celebrate those stories of resiliency, moving you from survive to thrive, as it showcases and celebrates the best of community theatre in America.
-Keynotes, workshops, educational programming, and special events will focus on supporting you through this evolutionary journey.
+AACTFest 2021 celebrated those stories of resiliency, moving attendees from survive to thrive, as it showcased and celebrated the best of community theatre in America.
+Keynotes, workshops, educational programming, and special events focused on supporting theatres through this evolutionary journey.

 - Theatre from around the country—12 Show Performances and Adjudications